 As evidenced by their CV and current list of publications, recipients should have made outstanding research contributions in industrial microbiology and/or biotechnology.
 While activities such as journal editing, organizing and chairing conferences, and serving scientific societies in official capacities may also be considered when judging their contributions towards research, the most important and overriding factor in selecting nominees for this Award is research accomplishments.

 The nomination must be made by at least two researchers, one of whom is a current member of SIMB and submitted to the Awards and Honors Committee (Committee).
 They may sign the same letter, describing how the nominee has demonstrated his/her research excellence.
 The letter should cite at least three pertinent original journal references that support the purported excellence in a given research areas.
-The letter should also contain the names of three established researchers who are familiar with the work cited and have agreed to serve as references.
+The letter should also contain the names of two established researchers who are familiar with the work cited and have agreed to serve as references.

 Charles Porter Award